 Since its founding in 1917, AU has become a place of self-discovery, spiritual growth, and Christ-centered academic formation.
 But we never forget our roots.
 Our Church of God scholarship is awarded to students who are actively involved in a Church of God congregation and are recommended by their pastor.

-– Be an incoming, traditional undergraduate high school or transfer students as of Fall 2020
+- Be an incoming, traditional undergraduate or transfer student

 Anderson University is on a mission to educate students for lives of faith and service, offering more than 60 undergraduate majors, 30 three-year degrees, 20 NCAA Division III intercollegiate sports, alongside adult and graduate programs.
 The private, liberal arts institution is fully accredited and recognized among top colleges for its business, computer science, cybersecurity, dance, engineering, nursing, and teacher education programs.
 Anderson University was established in 1917 in Anderson, Indiana, by the Church of God.